 All mammals need to eat, but I was thinking the other day about marine mammals and the many different ways they have adapted.

 Marine mammals catch their food in many ways.
-Whales feed on large amounts of very small organisms.
-To catch these, they use various techniques such as filter feeding, bubble net feeding, and surface feeding.
+Whales feed on large amounts of microscopic organisms.
+They use various techniques such as filter-feeding, bubble-net feeding, and surface feeding to catch these.
 Dolphins will see and eat fish and crustaceans under the water, and seals use their whiskers to help them catch fish.

 How Have Mammals Adapted to eat Underwater?

 Marine mammals differ from land mammals in how they have adapted to be able to eat underwater.
-A dog, although they can swim, would not be able to get the water and be able to eat.
+Although they can swim, a dog would not be able to get the water and be able to eat.

-Whales, dolphins, seals and other marine mammals are able to eat underwater, and this is due to how they have made several changes to their feeding strategies.
+Whales, dolphins, seals, and other marine mammals can eat underwater, which is due to how they have made several changes to their feeding strategies.

 Marine mammals feed entirely underwater.
-Seals and dolphins are capable of hunting, catching and swallowing food beneath the top of the water.
-Marine mammals make sure that they capture their prey and that it does not swim away before they swallow.
-They do this by sucking the food deeper into the mouth by pulling back their tongue once the prey is their mouth.
+Seals and dolphins can hunt, catch, and swallow food beneath the water.
+Marine mammals make sure that they capture their prey and not swim away before swallowing.
+They do this by sucking the food deeper into the mouth by pulling back their tongue once the prey is in their mouth.

-Marine mammals have learnt to adapt to their environment by sucking food in, using their tongues to ensure the fish or other types of food are in their mouth.
+Marine mammals have learned to adapt to their environment by sucking food in, using their tongues to ensure the fish or other food types are in their mouth.
 They take advantage of this ability to suck their prey in by manipulating the water flow in front of their mouths.
 Their mouth becomes a suction feeder to ensure their prey does not escape.

-Some of the animals that use the strategy of suction feeding include some species of seals, sperm whales, and also beaked whales.
-These types of mammals do not use their teeth, but will hoover the prey directly into their mouth.
+Some of the animals that use suction feeding strategy include some species of seals, sperm whales, and beaked whales.
+These types of mammals do not use their teeth but will hoover the prey directly into their mouth.